JulianNicholls/Blockchain-Course/README.md

 ## Progress

-Section 3 - beginning to test Lottery contract.
+Section 4 - Beginning Lottery App

 ## Security

-The deploy script is not included, for security of my seed words and Infura API ID.
+The deploy scripts are not included, for security of my seed words and Infura API ID.
 Although I will never use either of them for a real app, you can never be too careful.

 ### Differences